HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

 [Does decision tree need to use the same feature to split in the same layer?]: https://stats.stackexchange.com/questions/354030/does-decision-tree-need-to-use-the-same-feature-to-split-in-the-same-layer/451780#451780
 [[Cross Validated: Does decision tree need to use the same feature to split in the same layer?]
 Does decision tree need to use the same feature to split in the same layer?](https://stats.stackexchange.com/questions/354030/does-decision-tree-need-to-use-the-same-feature-to-split-in-the-same-layer/451780#451780)

+[In simple language, how does C4.5 deal with missing values?]: https://www.quora.com/In-simple-language-how-does-C4-5-deal-with-missing-values
+[[Quora: In simple language, how does C4.5 deal with missing values?]
+In simple language, how does C4.5 deal with missing values?](https://www.quora.com/In-simple-language-how-does-C4-5-deal-with-missing-values)

 [Decision Tree - Regression]: https://www.saedsayad.com/decision_tree_reg.htm#:~:text=Decision%20tree%20builds%20regression%20or,decision%20nodes%20and%20leaf%20nodes.
 [[Saed Sayad] Decision Tree - Regression](https://www.saedsayad.com/decision_tree_reg.htm#:~:text=Decision%20tree%20builds%20regression%20or,decision%20nodes%20and%20leaf%20nodes.)